rksm/node-lively2lively/README.md

 # node-2-lively

-Connect any node.js application to a lively2lively network.
+Connect any node.js application or webpage to a lively2lively network.

 ## Installation